Vetri Kodi Kattu: Plot

 Sekhar lives in a village near Tenkasi with his mother Deivanai and two sisters.
 A drought hits their village, his elder sister's husband sends her home to get back her due dowry amount, and Sekar's agriculture does not prove to be profitable, which prompts Sekhar to grab the opportunity to leave for Dubai, United Arab Emirates.
-Despite being a graduate, he sells a portion of his land and gives Rs.1 Lakh to Kasi manickkam, who manages a firm dealing in arranging work visas to people and enabling them to migrate to Dubai for manual labour.
+Despite being a graduate, he sells a portion of his land and gives Rs.1 lakh to Kasimanikkam, who manages a firm arranging work visas for people and enabling them to migrate to Dubai for manual labour.

 Muthuraman lives in a village near Coimbatore.
 Despite being a graduate, he works for the village landlord as accountant.
 He falls in love with the landlord's only daughter Valli, and the couple get married without the landlord's consent.
 Valli challenges her father that she will lead a good life with Muthu.
-To earn money, Muthu also enrolls with kasimanikkam's firm to go to Dubai.
+To earn money, Muthu also enrolls with Kasimanikkam's firm to go to Dubai.
 Kasimanikkam takes all the people enrolled with him to Chennai, and the flight is scheduled to leave the next day.
-To everyone's shock, kasimanikkam runs away with the corpus fund collected the same night.
-The police informs that kasimanikkam is a fraud involved in looting money.
+To everyone's shock, Kasimanikkam runs away the same night with all the money he has collected from the intending migrants.
+The police informs them that Kasimanikkam is a fraud involved in looting money.

 Everyone leaves the place with much disappointment except Sekhar and Muthu as they are scared much thinking of the consequences to their families if they get to know about the loss of money.
 They clearly guess that their respective families will have to commit suicide out of shame and loss.
 Sekhar and Muthu get to know about each other's family situation and come up with a plan.
-Sekar goes to Muthu's home and vice versa.
+Sekhar goes to Muthu's home and vice versa.
 Sekhar introduces himself as Muthu's orphan friend who has returned from Dubai.
 Similarly, Muthu introduces to Sekhar's family as Sekhar's friend from Dubai.